juliomrqz/statusfy/docs/guide/theme-customization.md

 You can define static files in the `public/` directory that will be mapped to the `/` URL path.
 For example:

 - You can create a Robots.txt file in `/public/robots.txt` that will be mapped as `/robots.txt`.
-- Or paste a verification file in `/public/google4ddabfacdb4f6795.html` that will be available in your site at `/google4ddabfacdb4f6795.html`
+- Or paste a verification file in `/public/google4ddabfacdb4f6795.html` that will be available on your site at `/google4ddabfacdb4f6795.html`

 ## Links